Internet-Draft Enhanced VPN Framework June 2024

 3.7.
 Inter-Domain and Inter-Layer Network

 In some scenarios, an enhanced VPN service may span multiple network domains.
 A domain is considered to be any collection of network elements under the responsibility of the same administrative entity, for example, an Autonomous System (AS).
-In some domains the network operator may manage a multi-layered network, for example, a packet network over an optical network.
+In some domains, the network operator may manage a multi-layered network, for example, a packet network over an optical network.
 When enhanced VPN services are provisioned in such network scenarios, the technologies used in different network planes (data plane, control plane, and management plane) need to provide mechanisms to support multi-domain and multi-layer coordination and integration, so as to provide the required service characteristics for different enhanced VPN services, and improve network efficiency and operational simplicity.
 The mechanisms for multi-domain VPNs [RFC4364] may be reused, and some enhancement may be needed to meet the additional requirements of enhanced VPN services.

 4. The Architecture of NRP-based Enhanced VPNs

 Multiple NRP-based enhanced VPN services can be provided by a common network infrastructure.
 Each NRP-based enhanced VPN service is provisioned with an overlay VPN and mapped to a corresponding NRP, which has a specific set of network resources and service functions allocated in the underlay to satisfy the needs of the customer.
-One NRP may support one of more NRP-based enhanced VPN services.
+One NRP may support one or more NRP-based enhanced VPN services.
 The integration between the overlay connectivity and the underlay resources ensures the required isolation between different enhanced VPN services, and achieves the guaranteed performance for different customers.

 The NRP-based enhanced VPN architecture needs to be designed with consideration given to: